Pomegranate: benefits, dosage, contraindications

 Hypotension: use with caution

-Drinking pomegranate juice might slightly lower blood pressure.
+Drinking pomegranate juice may slightly lower blood pressure.
 The juice could worsen hypotension in people with low blood pressure.

-Pomegranate could alter blood pressure.
-This effect might interfere with blood pressure control during and after surgical procedures.
+Pomegranate may alter blood pressure.
+This effect could interfere with blood pressure control during and after surgery.